keyuncheng/BART/README.md

 hdfs ec -getPolicy -path /ec_test
 ```

-* We write a single stripe as follows
+* For example, we write one single stripe (idx 0) as follows
     * Create random files of `hdfs_file_size` (k * block size = 6 * 64MiB = 402653184)
     * Write the file to HDFS (HDFS randomly distributes the blocks by default)

 ```
-dd if=/dev/urandom of=testfile1 bs=64MiB count=6
+dd if=/dev/urandom of=testfile0 bs=64MiB count=6
-hdfs dfs -put testfile1 /ec_test
+hdfs dfs -put testfile0 /ec_test
 ```